ayezinhtun/1cng-protal-user-guide/admin/Settings/Billing Setup/Billing Rules.md

 ### **Example: Quarterly**
 (Quarters: Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec)
-In Unfixed prorate invoice gets generated for created months' remaining days and next 3 months' invoice gets generated, no matter in which quarter currently we are
+In Unfixed prorate invoice gets generated for created months' remaining days and next 3 months' invoice gets generated, no matter in which quarter currently we are.

 - **Service Created:** 25th Feb 2025
 - **Billing Cycle:** Quarterly